HyperCactus/SegmentationUNet/README.md

 ![figure 2: randomized examples from validation set](_readme_ims/randomized_val_examples2.png)

 ## Data:
-The data for this project is available on the [competition page](https://www.kaggle.com/competitions/blood-vessel-segmentation/data), it consists of 3 entire kidneys scanned in 3D using Hierarchical Phase-Contrast Tomography (HiP-CT) imaging
+The data for this project is available on the [competition page](https://www.kaggle.com/competitions/blood-vessel-segmentation/data), it consists of 3 entire kidneys scanned in 3D using Hierarchical Phase-Contrast Tomography (HiP-CT) imaging.

 Animation: \\
 ![figure 2: animation of kidney data](_readme_ims/animation.gif)